FamilySearch/gedcomx-java/gedcomx-date/README.md

 ````

 **daysInMonth(month, year)**
-Returns the number of days in the given month accounting for the year (leapyear or not).
+Returns the number of days in the given month accounting for the year (leap year or not).

 ````java
 int days;